 - Amazon Prime – This works well for me (for genealogy related items) and my family (for our family needs).
 Amazon Prime allows us free shipping and 2 day delivery.
 I use it to order genealogy books and computer items such as external hard drives.

 Tip: (Hold onto your hat for this tip!)
-Sign up for Ebates.
+Sign up for Ebates [now Rakuten).
 With Ebates you can receive a small percentage back from your online purchases.
 Here’s how it works:

 - Go to Amazon.com.

 - Place your wanted items in the shopping cart.